radanalyticsio/oshinko-specs/cluster-configs.md

     }

-The initial configuration for all clusters will be the `default` configuration.
+The initial configuration for all clusters will be the `default` configuration hardcoded in oshikno (see below concerning an override mechanism).
 If the config object specifies the name of a stored configuration, that stored configuration will be retrieved and used to update the cluster configuration.
 Lastly, any other settings in the config object will be used to update the configuration again resulting in a final set of values.

+If the config object references a named configuration that does not exist, an error will be returned.

-Named configurations can be managed through a ConfigMap object, and that object can be mounted on the oshinko-rest pod as a volume.
+Named configurations will be managed through a ConfigMap object, and that object will be mounted on the oshinko-rest pod as a volume.
 This will provide persistent storage for the named configurations within a project.
 Users will be able to dynamically create and modify named cluster configurations with this mechanism.
-In general, named cluster configurations do not need to specify values for all configuration setttings, with one exception.
+Named configurations are not required to specify values for all configuration setttings.

-There will be a hardcoded value for the `default` cluster configuration in oshinko-rest which will always be accessible.
-A user may override the default configuration by adding a `default` to the ConfigMap object.
-In this particular case, the user must specify a value for every configuration setting or the new default configuration will be considered invalid.
+The hardcoded value for the `default` cluster configuration will always be accessible.
+A user may override the default configuration in whole or in part by adding a `default` configuration to the ConfigMap object.
+If oshinko sees a `default` entry in the ConfigMap, it will use any settings it contains to modify the hardcoded default before applying any other settings.

 The oshinko-rest template will be modified to mount a ConfigMap of a fixed name at a fixed location,